 - Delivering financial products and services that help you achieve a good quality of life.

 - Having your back, and always acting in your best interest so you can step forward with confidence in the future.

-Today, University & State Employees Credit Union – that's USE Credit Union for short – has more than $950 million in assets and provides a broad array of financial products and services to more than 60,000 members throughout California.
+Today, University & State Employees Credit Union – that's USE Credit Union for short – has more than $1 billion in assets and provides a broad array of financial products and services to more than 60,000 members throughout California.
 But our story actually began more than eight decades ago, when credit unions first started to take hold in the United States.